Selling a House As-Is in Texas

 The form will walk you through documenting what you know about the specific features present in your home and their conditions, the overall condition of your home, and any problems you’re aware of.

-You’ll also be prompted to fill out information about the presence of smoke detectors, defects in the roof, walls, doors, and other features, known termite and fire damage, and any previous flooding or flood insurance.
+You’ll also be prompted to fill out information about the presence of smoke detectors; defects in the roof, walls, doors, and other features; known termite and fire damage; and any previous flooding or flood insurance.

-No matter what method you choose to sell your home, it’s required to make these disclosures to the best of your ability.
+No matter what method you choose to sell your home, you’re required to make these disclosures to the best of your ability.
 Texas does not allow for certain exceptions for sellers if they don’t live in the home.
 However, the state does exempt sellers from completing a disclosure notice if the sale is court-ordered, the home is going back to the lender due to foreclosure, or is part of an estate or trust settlement.
 There may also be other exemptions, so contact a local real estate attorney for more information.

-Review your options to sell ‘as is’ in Texas
+Review your options to sell as-is in Texas

-The main options to sell a house “as is” include:
+The main options to sell a house as-is include:

-List ‘as is’ with the help of a real estate agent
+List as-is with the help of a real estate agent

-A great real estate agent will provide assistance throughout the process of listing and selling a home “as is.”
+A great real estate agent will provide assistance throughout the process of listing and selling a home as-is.
 An agent gives simple presentation tips to improve marketing, helps to set an appropriate price that reflects the home’s condition, and works to find a buyer willing and eager to purchase your home in its current state.

-“I had a seller who had a very large house for her neighborhood, so the price would be higher.
+“I had a seller who had a very large house for her neighborhood, so the price would typically be higher.
 But the condition of the home was very, very dated, so the price for the size of the home was very low,” says Martin.
 “But the price itself was very high for the area.
 So we were able to market it so that you’re getting this large home in this community for a very low price compared to the other homes.”

 Sell directly to a cash buyer

-Someone needing to sell their home “as is” can also work directly with a property investor or house buying company rather than list on the market, where it may be difficult to get an offer from a limited buyer pool.
+Someone needing to sell their home as-is can also work directly with a property investor or house buying company rather than list on the market, where it may be difficult to get an offer from a limited buyer pool.

-We Buy Houses operations buy “as is” at a discounted rate and generally seek out homes in need of significant repairs.
-These companies can help sellers cash out quickly and many will cover a seller’s closing costs.
+We Buy Houses operations buy as-is at a discounted rate and generally seek out homes in need of significant repairs.
+These companies can help sellers cash out quickly, and many will cover a seller’s closing costs.

 The level of integrity and customer service you experience can vary, even within an established house-buying company that strives to maintain consistent business standards.
 This is because many We Buy Houses for Cash companies are franchises and often use independent investors or local wholesaling outfits.
 Your experience greatly depends on the character of the person or group making the offer.